1248/browser-tools/README.md

 Why do I need to run the server?
 --------------------------------

 Almost all of the application code is client-side.
-The server provides an HTTP proxy (relays GET requests to /fetch?url= and POST requests on /post?url=) to work around the cross-domain constraints of Javascript requests.
+The server provides an HTTP proxy (relays GET requests to /fetch?url=, POST requests on /post?url= and DELETE requests on /del?url=) to work around the cross-domain constraints of Javascript requests.